alexsave/dweets/wasdmouse/README.md

 ```

-## Final assembly
+##
-And finally putting everything we have together, renaming dwitter shims, and initializing `rayDepth` to `R` to match dwitter:
+And finally putting everything we have together, renaming dwitter shims, and initializing `rayDepth` to `R` to match dwitter.
+This is over 1100 characters, which is a bit outside dwitter boundaries.

 ```js
 let canvas = c;